-You will also benefit from the temporary reduced rate if you:
+You also benefited from the temporary reduced rate if you:

-- supply sleeping accommodation in a hotel or similar establishment
+- supplied sleeping accommodation in a hotel or similar establishment

-- charge fees for caravan pitches and associated facilities
+- charged fees for caravan pitches and associated facilities

-- charge fees for tent pitches or camping facilities
+- charged fees for tent pitches or camping facilities

 More information about how these changes apply to your business can be found in Hotels and holiday accommodation (VAT Notice 709/3).